demography101/NFL-Web-Scrape/README.md

 # NFL-Web-Scrape
-This code allows programmers to scrap the web for data on current NFL football players.
+This code allows programmers to scrape the web for data on current NFL football players.